Traceable Black-box Watermarks for Federated Learning: Background and System Settings

-\textbf{Attack Model.} In this work, we consider a malicious scenario where all clients in an FL system are potential model leakers.
-Specifically, we assume malicious clients follow a predefined local training protocol to complete the FL task but may illegally distribute their local models for personal profit.
-Importantly, they are unaware of the watermarking process and do not collude with others.
+\textbf{Attack Model.} In this work, we consider a widely used attack model where all clients in an FL system are potential model leakers~\citep{shao2024fedtracker, waffle}.
+Specifically, we assume these clients will follow a predefined local training protocol to complete the FL task.
+However, they may illegally distribute their local models for personal profit.

-\textbf{Defense Model.} We assume that the server acts as the defender, responsible for injecting traceable watermarks to the FL system.
+\textbf{Defense Model.} In this work, we consider the standard FL setup (e.g., FedAvg) where the server directly receives and aggregates local model updates but has no access to any private local data.
 The server is considered always reliable and equipped with sufficient computational resources.
-It is also assumed to have full access to all local models but no access to local data.
+We assume that the server acts as the defender, responsible for injecting traceable watermarks into the FL system.
 Moreover, the server aims to keep the watermark injection process confidential from all local clients.
 Additionally, the server also acts as the verifier: if a model is deemed suspicious, it initiates a verification process to determine whether the model originates from the FL system and to identify the responsible model leaker.